talkable/talkable-docs/_sources/advanced_features/passing_custom_data.rst.txt

 The ``custom_properties`` variable allows you to pass any custom data to Talkable as a collection of Key-Value pairs.
-Those can be used for various segmentation purposes, since join criteria and incentive criteria are capable of using the ones in conditions.
+Those can be used for various segmentation purposes, since join criteria, incentive criteria, and placement criteria are capable of using the ones in conditions.

 All data associated with ``custom_properties`` is available for use across all Campaign Views.